jshaker/granturisto/README.md

 4. Run "npm install" to install the project's dependencies.
 5. Run "npm start" to run the project.

+For a better understanding of the Mashup, open ssd.png

 Project made by:
 * Mathieu Diab
 * Eric Gagnon